Gamer000gaming/dinero-coin/README.md

   - After this, blocks do not offer a mining reward, but transaction fees are still applicable.
 A transaction may also have no fees at all.

 ## License
-Denaro is released under the terms of the GNU Affero General Public License v3.0.
+Dinero is released under the terms of the GNU Affero General Public License v3.0.
 See [LICENSE](LICENSE) for more information or goto https://www.gnu.org/licenses/agpl-3.0.en.html